xsf/xmpp.org/content/blog/newsletter/2024-06-05-newsletter.md

 ### Rejected

-- XEP-0360: Nonzas (are not Stanzas)
+- No XEP rejected this month.

 ## Spread the news